-All students entering college credit programs are required to take the state-mandated post secondary education readiness test or to present a satisfactory score on the ACT or SAT before registration.
-Transfer students should have their transcripts evaluated to determine whether they will be required to take the PERT or Developmental Education course work.
-Arrangements for students needing special testing conditions are made through the Office of Student Disability Services.
+All students entering college credit programs may be required to take a state-mandated post-secondary education readiness test.
+The College accepts scores on ACT, SAT, CPT, or PERT placement tests that are no more than two years old.
+Transfer students will have their transcripts evaluated to determine whether they will be required to take a placement test.